Collective or Class Actions and Claims Aggregation in the Netherlands

 The Class Actions Settlement Act

 The Class Actions Settlement Act applies to claims relating to events that occurred prior to 15 November 2016 and provides a legal basis for a group of injured parties to conclude a settlement agreement with the party or parties causing mass damages, using the help of a representative.
 The representative of the interests of the injured parties, usually a special-purpose foundation (stichting), can conclude a settlement agreement with the party or parties causing the damage, which can then be declared generally binding on the basis of the Class Actions Settlement Act by the Amsterdam Court of Appeal.
-Following that declaration of the Court, the agreement applies to the entire class of parties injured by the single event, including those who were not involved in the conclusion of the settlement agreement.
+Following that declaratory judgment of the court, the agreement applies to the entire class of parties injured by the single event, including those who were not involved in the conclusion of the settlement agreement.

 The Class Actions Settlement Act provides a way out for injured parties not wanting to be bound by the settlement agreement.
 This is known as the opt-out mechanism.
 If a party does not want to be part of the collective, he or she may within a certain period of time set by the court (which must be at least three months), indicate that he or she does not want to participate in the settlement agreement.
-A reason to opt-out could be to keep open the possibility of conducting individual negotiations or to lodge individual claims in court.
+A reason to opt out could be to keep open the possibility of conducting individual negotiations or to lodge individual claims in court.
 It should be noted, however, that individual proceedings may be suspended at the request of the defendant until the court has declared the settlement agreement generally binding.

-Since its entry into force in July 2005, the Class Actions Settlement Act has been applied on several occasions.
+Since its entry into force in July 2005, the Class Actions Settlement Act has been applied in several occasions.
 Nine class settlement agreements have been declared binding on the basis of the Class Actions Settlement Act since its entry into force.
 None of these cases concerned cartel damages claims, but rather claims from large numbers of consumers having suffered relatively low-value damages (as opposed to larger cartel damages claims from business customers).
-The mechanism is well-known outside the Netherlands and has been used even in cases that lack a strong connection to the Netherlands.
+The settlement mechanism is well known outside the Netherlands and has been used even in cases that lack a strong connection to the Netherlands.
 The Amsterdam Court of Appeal (having exclusive jurisdiction to declare collective settlement agreements binding) has in the past accepted jurisdiction when only few injured parties were based in the Netherlands.
 The Shell and Converium cases are among the most well-known cases to that effect.

 In 2004, it emerged that Shell had overstated its oil reserves.
 As soon as the lower oil and gas stocks were announced, the share price fell causing damage to investors.
 Shell eventually settled the case, covering damages of institutional investors in many jurisdictions in relation to securities traded on any stock exchange (but the New York Stock Exchange) between 8 April 1999 and 18 March 2004.
 The Amsterdam Court of Appeal declared the settlement binding on 29 May 2009, being the first international application of the class settlement mechanism.
-The Court’s jurisdiction was based on the nationality of one of the defending Shell entities rather than the nationalities of the investors, thereby opening up the possibility for foreign aggrieved parties to seek damages in the Netherlands on the basis of the Class Actions Settlement Act.
+The court’s jurisdiction was based on the nationality of one of the defending Shell entities rather than the nationalities of the investors, thereby opening up the possibility for foreign aggrieved parties to seek damages in the Netherlands on the basis of the Class Actions Settlement Act.

-Another interesting case illustrating that the Dutch Court of Appeal is willing to accept jurisdiction in cases that have a limited nexus to the Netherlands is the Converium case.
+Another interesting case illustrating that the Amsterdam Court of Appeal is willing to accept jurisdiction in cases that have a limited nexus to the Netherlands is the Converium case.
 The Converium decision was prompted by a dispute concerning a decline in share value following the IPO of the Swiss Converium Holding AG, having its shares registered on the Swiss stock exchange and derivatives on the American stock exchange.
 The alleged wrongdoing and harm occurred outside the Netherlands.
 In addition, none of the potentially liable entities and very few of the interested parties were domiciled in the Netherlands.
-However, the Dutch Court of Appeal accepted jurisdiction, implying that even without any interested party having domicile in the Netherlands, the Amsterdam Court of Appeal could potentially have jurisdiction as long as a Dutch foundation would represent the interested parties in the Dutch proceedings.
-From 2020 onwards, not many new precedents are to be expected given the entry into force on 1 January 2020 of the new Settlement of Large-scale Losses or Damages (Class Actions) Act, which applies to collective actions relating to events having occurred from 15 November 2016 onwards.
+However, the Amsterdam Court of Appeal accepted jurisdiction, implying that even without any interested party having domicile in the Netherlands, the Amsterdam Court of Appeal could potentially have jurisdiction as long as a Dutch foundation would represent the interested parties in the Dutch proceedings.
+From 2020 onwards, not many new precedents are to be expected given the entry into force on 1 January 2020 of the Settlement of Large-scale Losses or Damages (Class Actions) Act, which applies to collective actions relating to events having occurred from 15 November 2016 onwards.
 Claims relating to events that occurred prior to 15 November 2016 will still be settled in accordance with the Class Actions Settlement Act.

 Limitations of the Class Actions Settlement Act

 Some criticism has also been made as regards the opt-out mechanism under the Class Actions Settlement Act.
-Aggrieved parties must already decide whether to opt-out at the beginning of the settlement procedure when they do not yet know what the results of the settlement procedure would be.
+Aggrieved parties must already decide whether to opt out at the beginning of the settlement procedure when they do not yet know what the results of the settlement procedure would be.
 Another implication of the opt-out has to do with trying to get a better understanding of the scope of the case.
-The opt-out system does not allow defendants to distinguish between parties who have proactively chosen not to opt-out because they want to participate in the proceedings and parties who fail to opt-out because they are simply not interested in or aware of the case.
+The opt-out system does not allow defendants to distinguish between parties who have proactively chosen not to opt out because they want to participate in the proceedings and parties who fail to opt out because they are simply not interested in or aware of the case.
 This could affect the negotiations between the representative and the alleged defendant, as the defendant will, as a result, not know how many parties are likely to execute the settlement agreement and seek payment under the settlement agreement.